jjnether/obsidian_backup/jnetherton/DA/Active Orders/120518 - United Coop.md

 - Check LT05 is removed from CL3P and ULCL
 	- was previously PB lock, but should now be NA and not used anymore, check this too
+- Might also need to remove that whole term, not just in ULCL3P, but in single phase too